-In accordance with Provision C.2.2 of the UK Corporate Governance Code published in April 2016 and Principle 21 of the AIC Code of Corporate Governance published in July 2016, the Board has assessed the Company's prospects for the three-year period to 30 November 2020.
-This three-year period has been considered appropriate for a VCT business of its size when considering the principal risks facing the Company during the Board's annual strategy sessions.
+In accordance with Provision C.2.2 of the UK Corporate Governance Code published in April 2016 and Principle 21 of the AIC Code of Corporate Governance published in July 2016, the Board has assessed the Company's prospects for the five-year period to 30 November 2023.
+This five-year period has been considered appropriate for a VCT business of its size when considering the principal risks facing the Company during the Board's annual strategy sessions.

-In making this statement the Board carried out a robust assessment of the principal business risks facing the Company as set in the Business Report on pages 13 and 14, including those that might threaten its business model, future performance, solvency, or degree of liquidity within the portfolio.
+In making this statement, the Board carried out a robust assessment of the principal business risks facing the Company as set out in the Business Report on pages 12 and 13, including those that might threaten its business model, future performance, solvency, or degree of liquidity within the portfolio.

 The Board considered the Company's ability to raise new funds and invest those proceeds.
-The Board's assessment also took account of the availability and likely effectiveness of the mitigating actions that could be taken to avoid or reduce the impact of the underlying risks, including the Manager adapting its investment process to take account of the more restrictive VCT rules.
+The Board's assessment also took account of the availability and likely effectiveness of the mitigating actions that could be taken to avoid or reduce the impact of the underlying risks.

-The Board focused on the major factors that affect the economic, regulatory and political environment, including the EU State Aid Rules.
+The Board focused on the major factors that affect the economic, regulatory and political environment, including the UK's decision to leave the EU and the potential impact on the EU State Aid Rules.

-The Board also considered the Company's cash flow projections and underlying assumptions for the next three years to 30 November 2020 and considers them to be realistic and fair.
+The Board also reviewed the Company's cash flow projections and underlying assumptions for the five years to 30 November 2023 and considered them to be realistic and fair.

-Based on the Company's processes for monitoring income and expenses, share price discount, ongoing review of the investment objective and policy, asset allocation, sector weightings and portfolio risk profile, the Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the three years ending 30 November 2020.
+Based on the Company's processes for monitoring income and expenses, share price discount, ongoing review of the investment objective and policy, asset allocation, sector weightings and portfolio risk profile, the Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five years ending 30 November 2023.